-Growing your own food is a step towards self-reliance.
-And growing food for your community is literally life-giving.
-Plus, taking care of plants relieves stress; it’s a real live activity in a quarantined world of excess screen time; and you’ll get to enjoy exceptionally tasty, fresh produce.
+If you’re one of the thousands of Philadelphians who started a garden for the first time in the midst of the pandemic last summer, you already know: it’s life-giving.
+Taking care of plants relieves stress; it’s a real, live activity in a world of excess screen time; and you get to enjoy exceptionally tasty, fresh produce.

-Whether you can convert your lawn to a garden and grow enough to share, deck out your rooftop with pots and containers, or plant a few herbs to keep on your windowsill, you can help Philly bring in that five million pound harvest.
+Agriculture and forestry generate 24 percent of greenhouse gas emissions.
+Whether you can convert your lawn to a garden and grow enough to share, deck out your rooftop with pots and containers, or plant a few herbs to keep on your windowsill, you can make a difference by tending a small patch of earth sustainably.
+It’s a step towards self-reliance that will also help you eat more plants—crucial because the production of livestock generates the highest levels of greenhouse gas emissions of all food production.

 But before we all start fantasizing about eating melons and tomatoes in August, a quick reality check: Growing food in the city is not easy.
 You’re battling the unpredictable elements all farmers deal with—pest pressure, weeds, deluges and droughts—plus limited space and limited time to tend to your crops.